Effi Briest (1974 film): Production

 “rejected everybody and found everything alienating and yet fought all his life for recognition.”
-The production of this film became took an even more personal turn for Fassbinder when he chose to cast his own mother, Lilo Pempeit, as the mother of Effi Briest, and decided to narrate the movie himself, personally rereading and interpreting Fontane's own words.
+The production of this film took an even more personal turn for Fassbinder when he chose to cast his own mother, Lilo Pempeit, as the mother of Effi Briest, and decided to narrate the movie himself, personally rereading and interpreting Fontane's own words.

 Reception

-The film received primarily positive reviews.
-According to the review aggregator Rotten Tomatoes Effi Briest had received a 75% approval rating with an average rating of 7.1/10 among 8 professional critics.
-IMDb gave the film a similar rating, with an average score of 7.1/10 among 1,559 IMDb users.
+The film received generally positive reviews.
 Effi Briest was also named one of the Best 1,000 Movies Ever Made by The New York Times.